 - Don’t underestimate the power of structure.
-Every great story has a beginning, middle, and end; or a use model that will relate to brand storytelling: a problem, solution, and success.
-Keep it simple by following a structure to tell your story.
+Every great story has a beginning, middle, and end; use a model that will relate to brand storytelling: a problem, solution, and success.
+Keep the structure simple and focused.

-- Connect with your customer on an intellectual and emotional level.
-The more powerful your connection is, the more likely your reader will remember the story.
+- Connect with your customer on an emotional level first.
+The more powerful your connection is, the more likely your reader will remember a story.
 Maya Angelou said, “People will forget what you did, but people will never forget how you made them feel.”

-- Tap into your company’s culture to add personality to your story.
-In her Forbes article, Susan Gunelius has the best description of this: Brand stories are not marketing materials.
+- Add personality to your story.
+In a Forbes article, Susan Gunelius has the best definition of a brand story: Brand stories are not marketing materials.
 They are not ads, and they are not sales pitches.
 Brand stories should be told with the brand persona and the writer’s personality at center stage.
 Boring stories won’t attract and retain readers, but stories brimming with personality can.